 I have never considered myself a Hamilton Man.
-I, basically, quite fond of some members of their Khaki series of military-styled timekeepers and even sometimes find myself contemplating buying one, but somehow never pull the trigger.
-Perhaps, it has something to do with the fact that their sub-$1000 are just not refined enough for me (not that I am a snob, but it usually takes just one Rolex to sit on your wrist -however briefly- for you to never be the same again,) while those above the psychological mark are sort of overpriced for what they offer.
+I am fond of some members of their Khaki series of military-style timekeepers and even sometimes find myself contemplating buying one, but somehow never pull the trigger.
+Perhaps, it has something to do with the fact that their sub-$1000 are just not refined enough for me (not that I am a snob, but it usually takes just one Rolex to sit on your wrist -however briefly- for you to never be the same again,) while those above the psychological mark are overpriced for what they offer.

-This new Hamilton Khaki Navy Scuba Automatic (the one that’s reviewed here is ref.
-H82305931, but there are other variations of the model available with different straps and color combinations,) however, looks surprisingly interesting.
+This new Khaki Navy Scuba Automatic (the one that’s reviewed here is the H82305931, but there are other variations of the model available with different straps and color combinations,) however, looks surprisingly interesting.

-First of all, it doesn’t look like your average Hamilton diver.
-Not sure what their design team was inspired with, but the timekeeper nicely mixes all the usual ingredients into a surprisingly original product that no one would be ashamed to put on his or her wrist: it is not an “homage”, not a generic anonymous “just a diver” with not a tiniest grain of imagination behind it, and it’s clearly not an attempt to move upscale by piecing together expensive-looking, yet cheap parts in order to outprice a more established brand without hurting profit margin.
+First of all, it doesn’t look like your average Hamilton “diver.”
+The timekeeper mixes all the usual ingredients into a surprisingly original product.
+It is not an “homage”, not a generic anonymous unimaginative “just a diver”, and it’s not an attempt to move upscale by piecing together expensive-looking, yet cheap parts to outprice a more established brand without hurting profit margin.

-The second factor is that I really like the movement that powers the watch: unlike many competitors that use the same base mechanism in more expensive watches, this one, if my information is correct, is actually an upgraded version with significantly better specs and longer, um, expected lifespan (see more on that below.)
+The second factor is that I like the movement.
+Unlike many competitors that use the same base mechanism in more expensive watches, this one, if my information is correct, is an upgraded version with significantly better specs and a longer, um, expected lifespan (see more on that below.)

-The third… Well, even with their off-the-shelf ingredients, this product just makes great first impression, and this is what most of us buy watches these days!
+The third… Even with their off-the-shelf ingredients, this product makes a great first impression, and this is what most of us buy watches for these days!

 Case, Bezel & Strap

-Ergonomics, too, seems to be average, but quite comfortable for most potential owners: thanks to notching on the bezel and a winding/setting crown of carefully calculated proportions it is easy to operate the watch when you simply need to adjust time (it won’t be as often as with most affordable mechanical watches, but more on that below) or set the rudimentary timer to boil a pair of eggs for a healthy breakfast.
+Ergonomics, too, is average, but comfortable for most potential owners.
+Thanks to notchings on the bezel and a winding/setting crown of carefully calculated proportions it is easy to operate the mechanism when you simply need to adjust the time (it won’t be as often as with most affordable mechanical watches, but more on that below) or set the rudimentary timer to boil a pair of eggs for a healthy breakfast.

-No, there is no fancy “crown protection system” that makes you waste seconds to access the crown (here Hamilton used a tried and true screw-down crown with a rubber gasket design that keeps the watch from leaking water, while making it easier to operate) and no inner diving scales that would require an extra crown just to set the timer, and that’s what I actually like about the timekeeper: it just works.
+No, there is no fancy “crown protection system” that makes you waste seconds to access the crown (here Hamilton used a tried and true screw-down crown with a rubber gasket design that keeps the case from leaking water while making it easier to operate) and no inner diving scales that would require an extra crown just to set the timer, and that’s what I like about the timekeeper: it just works.

-Surprisingly, the combination of generic parts somehow manages to make the watch look… Well, can’t really call the watch ‘unique’, but it surely has a style of its own.
+Surprisingly, the combination of generic parts somehow manages to make the Khaki Navy Scuba look… I can’t call the look ‘unique’, but it surely has a style of its own.
 While most affordable ‘Swiss Made’ divers that are currently available on the market try to, um, pay respects -wholly or partially- to classic Submariners, Seamasters and other luxury diving companions that were immortalized by movie heroes and massive advertising efforts, this one tries to form a language of its own, even if the words were borrowed from others.

 What disappoints me a little is the water resistance rating.
-I mean, for a watch that is stylized to look as a professional diving tool, the WR of just meager 100 meters (10 ATM) doesn’t look particularly impressive.
+For a watch that is stylized to look like a professional diving tool, the WR of just a meager 100 meters (10 ATM) doesn’t look particularly impressive.
 Yes, it is still good for swimming and snorkeling, but… seriously?
 A model with “Scuba” in its name can’t actually be used for scuba diving?

-I presume that for majority of potential customers that won’t be a problem, but, if increased water resistance is what you are looking for in a diving watch, you should probably look somewhere else.
-However, if you don’t plan to dive any deeper than your PC wallpaper, the water resistance rating should not be a problem: it’s just enough for normal use.
+I presume that for the majority of potential customers that won’t be a problem, but, if increased water resistance is what you are looking for in a “diver,” you should look somewhere else.
+However, if you don’t plan to dive any deeper than your PC wallpaper, the water resistance rating should not be a problem: it’s just enough for normal daily use.

 Dial & Legibility

-While the secondary scale with military-style 24-hour chapter ring seems to be superfluous here, I still can’t call it a design mistake: after all the extra scale is an integral part of basically every “tool watch” that was produced by Hamilton during the post-WWII period.
+While the secondary scale with military-style 24-hour chapter ring is superfluous here, I still can’t call it a design mistake: after all the extra scale is an integral part of basically every “tool watch” that was produced by Hamilton during the post-WWII period.
 Like Breitling’s signature slide rule, it’s a part of their brand’s DNA, if you will.
-Yes, on their COSD-styled “military” timekeepers the 24-hour ring looks more, um, natural, but here it look very nice, too, making the dial less monotonous.
+Yes, on their COSD-styled “military” timekeepers the 24-hour ring looks more, um, natural, but here it looks nice, too, making the dial less monotonous.

-I am also quite fond with the orange central seconds hand whose luminous triangle almost touches the inner parts of the hour markers (you have probably seen how the element is often either too short or too long in less expensive timekeepers like, say, in the recently introduced 2017 Seiko Prospex SRPB-series automatic diver) not only enhancing nighttime legibility, but also making the wristwatch more esthetic.
+I am also fond of the orange central seconds hand whose luminous triangle almost touches the inner parts of the hour markers (you have probably seen how the element is often either too short or too long in less expensive timekeepers like, say, in the recently introduced 2017 Seiko Prospex SRPB-series automatic diver) not only enhancing nighttime legibility but also making it look more aesthetically pleasing.

-The tiny calendar aperture doesn’t look as convincing for sure, but that comes courtesy of the mechanism (see below) and, I believe, is purely for economic reasons: it’s probably just too expensive to fit each movement with a bespoke calendar wheel for every model they make.
-Still, it would be nice to see a more expensive version of the watch with a Big Date complication: it would probably not only look great per se, but would also provide a nice visual counterbalance to the oversized logo at 12 hours, while making the gadget even more readable in the process.
+The tiny calendar aperture doesn’t look as convincing for sure, but that comes courtesy of the mechanism (see below) and, I believe, is purely for economic reasons: it’s just too expensive to fit each movement with a bespoke calendar wheel for every model they make.
+Still, it would be nice to see a more expensive version with a Big Date complication: it would not only look great per se but would also provide a nice visual counterbalance to the oversized logo at 12 hours while making the gadget even more readable in the process.

-Like many other timekeepers recently introduced by Hamilton, this diver is animated by their beloved Caliber H-10 self-winding movement.
-While clearly not offering anything groundbreaking neither in terms of extended functionality (why, it’s just the usual garden-variety three-hander with a simple calendar) nor design, the mechanism still has a nice selling point: the guaranteed power reserve.
+While not offering anything groundbreaking neither in terms of extended functionality (why it’s just the usual garden-variety three-hander with a simple calendar) nor design, the Caliber H-10 still has a nice selling point: the guaranteed power reserve.
 With a minimum of eighty hours of energy stored by its strengthened mainspring barrel, the mechanism gives your normal ETA 2824-based caliber a run for its money.

-Well, it may not sound as impressive if you compare it to any 7-Days model currently offered by a brand like IWC, but -come on!- it also costs just a fraction of the price.
-Also, for a modern mechanical timekeeper that is often worn only on office days and kept on a table or in a chest of drawers for the length of a weekend, the 80 hours of power is what an average owner needs not to worry whether the thing will still tick on any given Monday and, what’s even more important, keeps good time because the aforementioned mainspring still has enough strength in it to supply the balance wheel with all the energy that it needs in a linear fashion.
+It may not sound as impressive if you compare it to any 7-Days model currently offered by a brand like IWC, but -come on!- it also costs just a fraction of the price.
+Also, for a modern mechanical timekeeper that is often worn only on office days and kept on a table or in a chest of drawers for the length of a weekend, the 80 hours of power is what an average owner needs not to worry about whether the thing will still tick on any given Monday and, what’s even more important, keeps good time because the aforementioned mainspring still has enough strength in it to supply the balance wheel with all the energy that it needs linearly.

-Now, the Caliber H-10 is a bit different story although its reputation seems to have been smeared by the way ETA has had cut corners with the C07.111.
-First, according to the official specification, the jewel count on the H-10 was restored to 25 rubies of the original 2824-2 and, second, as Hamilton University tells us sort of cryptically “entire kinematic chain has been refined, from the barrel to the escapement,” so there is a hope (that seems to be reinforced by the way the movement looks) that the plastic parts of C07.111 were replaced with higher-grade components that won’t wear-off in a matter of years.
+Now, the Caliber H-10 is a bit different story although its reputation has been smeared by the way ETA has had cut corners with the C07.111.
+First, according to the official specification, the jewel count on the H-10 was restored to 25 rubies of the original 2824-2 and, second, as Hamilton University tells us cryptically “entire kinematic chain has been refined, from the barrel to the escapement,” so there is a hope (that is reinforced by the way the movement looks) that the plastic parts of C07.111 were replaced with higher-grade components that won’t wear off in a matter of years.

-Given the mechanism’s relative rarity, you’d still have to service it at the Swatch Group’s official service stations, but that seems to be a small price to pay for such a beautiful -and relatively inexpensive- timekeeper as it powers.
+Given the mechanism’s relative rarity, you’d still have to service it at the Swatch Group’s official service stations, but that is a small price to pay for such a beautiful -and relatively inexpensive- timekeeper as the one that it powers.

 Pricing & Availability

-At the time of me writing this review for Worldwatchreview.com, the Hamilton Khaki Navy Scuba Automatic (not only this ref.
-H82305931, but also other members of the collection) was still marked as “available soon” without any more information regarding expected availability.
+At the time of my writing this review for Worldwatchreview.com, the Khaki Navy Scuba (not only this particular ref.
+H82305931 but also other members of the collection) was still marked as “available soon” without any more information regarding expected availability.

-However, the price is already stated at $695 USD if ordered from their online store (not clear whether the shipping, handling and taxes are included or not,) which makes it a really nice choice compared to, for example, a Tissot T-Sport Seastar 1000 diver that, sporting the same base caliber, has a lot more intimidating retail price of $975 and, well, is not as pleasant to look at (although that’s subjective, I know.)
-In fact, I would say that this new gadget is one of the most competitively priced among divers that are currently available out there.
-I hope that other watchmakers will understand that times when you could sell almost anything with a “Swiss Made” inscription on the dial for more than $1000 is long gone (unlike the generation of baby-boomers, young people is more interested in value for money rather than being “a member of the club,” you know) and follow suit.
+However, the price is already stated at $695 if ordered from their online store (not clear whether the shipping, handling, and taxes are included or not,) which makes it a nice choice compared to, for example, such a popular model as a Tissot T-Sport Seastar 1000 diver that, sporting the same base caliber, has a lot more intimidating retail price of $975 and is not as pleasant to look at (that’s subjective, I know.)
+I would say that this new gadget is one of the most competitively priced among divers that are currently available out there.
+I hope that other brands will understand that times, when you could sell almost anything with a “Swiss Made” inscription on the dial for more than $1000, is long gone (unlike the generation of baby-boomers, young people are more interested in value for money rather than being “a member of the club,” you know) and follow suit.

 Overall Legibility: 4.5/5